-Your financial adviser needs to complete a pension online application on your behalf via the Secure Online Portal.
+You or your financial adviser need to complete a Pension online application via the Secure Online Portal.

-If you are transferring from an existing Accumulation Account to start a new Pension Account, a completed Superannuation to pension or TTR pension form is required, which is available from the Secure Online Portal.
+If you are transferring from an existing Super Account to start a new Pension Account, a completed Superannuation to pension or TTR pension form is required, which is available from the Secure Online Portal.